legendcodermartino1245/ldac-optimization-guide/README.md

 - **Android actively manages media sessions** and pauses itself to avoid conflict.
 - **Windows lacks multipoint-aware session handling**, so playback continues.

+> ✅ **AVRCP 1.6 Two-Way Control Confirmed**
+> In multipoint mode, Android can issue play/pause/skip commands to Windows directly through the Sony Headphones Connect app, while Windows is the active audio source.
+> This confirms Windows fully acts as an AVRCP 1.6 Target, and Android as a Controller — beyond headset buttons alone.

 ---